TheTanBull/spaubot/README.md

     spot_redirect_uri: "http://localhost/"
     ```

-5. Run the spaubot script locally to obtain your authorization token.
+5. Run the spaubot.py script locally to obtain your authorization token.
 This will open up a web browser and direct you to login to Spotify.
 This must be done anytime you alter the access scope within the script--Otherwise a refresh token will be saved in a dotfile.

+## Usage
+The original intended usage of this bot was to automate playlist additions  suggested by a collaborative group.
+This eliminates the need to become a Spotify user in order to add song suggestions to a playlist.

+The bot can be prompted by a series of chat commands.

+  * `!Add [ArtistName] - [SongName]` => This will search the Spotify API for the best match and add this song to the current playlist.
+If no results are found, the bot will notify the chat.

+  * `!Current`  => Returns the song that is currently playing.

+## To Be Added

 #### References